BadgerRob/Staging/Coolship_firle_microflora_workshop.md

 What has happened to the number of taxa in the kraken2 report?
 How do you explain this effect?
-Try blast serching some contigs from your report agains the NCBI database.
+Try blast searching some contigs from your report against the NCBI database.

 ## Flye assembly

 The assemblers [Flye](https://github.com/fenderglass/Flye) and [Canu](https://github.com/marbl/canu) are available to perform assemblies which include error correction steps.
-Canu was primerally designed to assemble whole genomes from sequenced isolates and is more computationaly intensive that Flye.
-Flye has a --meta flag with designed perameters to assemble long read metagenomes.
+Canu was primarily designed to assemble whole genomes from sequenced isolates and is more computationally intensive that Flye.
+Flye has a --meta flag with designed parameters to assemble long read metagenomes.
 Here we will run Flye on our raw reads.

 ```